Mathieu-Desrochers/Linux-Notebook/procedures/installing-salix-tombstone.md

         -keyout /etc/ssl/private/mail.key
         -out /etc/ssl/certs/mailcert.pem

-Setting up a mail server
+Setting up a SMTP server
 ------------------------
 Create a MX record pointing to your server.
 This can be confirmed with the following command.